MicrosoftDocs/sql-docs/docs/advanced-analytics/r/installing-ml-components-without-internet-access.md

 - `/ADVANCEDANALYTICS` to get engine support for external scripts
 - `/SQL_INST_MPY` to use Python
-- `/IACCEPTPYTHONLICENSETERMS="True"` to accept the separate R licensing agreement
+- `/IACCEPTPYTHONLICENSETERMS="True"` to accept the separate Python licensing agreement

 > [!NOTE]